benjaminadk/gif-encoder-2/README.md

 Builds on top of previous JavaScript GIF encoders including [`jsgif`](https://github.com/antimatter15/jsgif) and [`gifencoder`](https://github.com/eugeneware/gifencoder).
 This version adds the [Octree](https://en.wikipedia.org/wiki/Octree) quantization algorithm as an alternative to the original NeuQuant.
 Generally, using the Octree algorithm will take slightly longer to process a GIF than the NeuQuant algorithm.
 The Octree algorithm also tends to create a color banding effect.
 This lends itself more to illustrations than photographic images, but every set of images different and will produce different results.
 This version also adds a simple optimizer that can speed up overall processing time of both algorithms.
 There is also a progress event emitted that can be used when the total number of frames is known at instanciation.

-This library is designed to be used in a Node.js environment, which includes the Electron renderer process. [`node-canvas`](https://github.com/Automattic/node-canvas) can be a help peer library and of course, the conventional `HTML Canvas` can be used in the Electron environment.
+This library is designed to be used in a Node.js environment, which includes the Electron renderer process. [`node-canvas`](https://github.com/Automattic/node-canvas) can be a useful peer library and of course, the conventional `HTML Canvas` can be used in the Electron environment.

+## Usage

-## Constructor
+### Constructor

 `GIFEncoder(width, height, algorithm, useOptimizer, totalFrames)`